• Share this on:

 Guatemala has the world’s strongest cardamom sector, and its exporters are able to supply large volumes at competitive prices.
 Most exporters can supply both whole and ground cardamom, so they have solid processing capacity.
 Guatemalan exporters have a strong position in the conventional market, but some players have also accessed niche markets successfully, maintaining an especially strong position in the organic market.

 Some of the main exporters of conventional cardamom in Guatemala are CARDEX, Del Trópico and Agroproducts Dinámica.
 The Guatemalan Federation of Cooperatives of the Verapaces (FEDECOVERA) is the first producer and exporter of organic cardamom in the world.
 It also exports cardamom essential oil.
-The federation comprises 36 cooperatives with 60,000 small producers who depend directly on this spice.
+The federation consists of 36 cooperatives, with 60,000 small producers that depend directly on this spice.
 In addition to organic, Fairtrade and Kosher certification, FEDECOVERA’s model integrates small producers into a system of agroforestry production chains that is environmentally and socially sustainable.

 Indian companies

 There are many companies in India that export spices, with cardamom as one of the most common products in exporters’ portfolios.
-India has large-scale and pioneering exporters like MAS Enterprises, which also has its own spice plantations in the country, as well as small and medium-sized local companies that include Royal Spices, Adrianna Springs and Maithili & Swara Enterprises.
-Indian exporters compete on quality and enjoy a good reputation on the European and other international markets.
+India has large-scale and pioneering exporters like MAS Enterprises, which also has its own spice plantations in the country, as well as small and medium-sized local companies that include Royal Spices and Adrianna Springs.
+Indian exporters compete on quality and enjoy a good reputation in the European and other international markets.

 Which products are you competing with?

-Cardamom has a typical flavour and taste, and very particular applications.
+Cardamom has a typical flavour and taste and very particular applications.
 Real product substitution is not possible.
-However, cardamom does get replaced with lower-valued ingredients like ginger (it is in the same botanical spice group as cardamom), nutmeg and cinnamon in some product applications and recipes.
+However, in some product applications and recipes, cardamom is replaced with lower-valued ingredients like ginger (which is in the same botanical spice group as cardamom), nutmeg, and cinnamon.

 Tips:

-• Develop and express your unique selling points as a supplier of cardamom.
-Think about factors that set you apart from your competitors, and create your marketing story around these factors.
-They can be related to the origin of your cardamom, the agro-climatic characteristics of the producing region, the profile of producing communities, the unique quality of your product, your post-harvest techniques, or a combination of these aspects.
+• Define your unique selling points as a cardamom supplier.
+Think about which factors set you apart from your competitors and create your marketing story around them.
+For example, factors related to the origin of your cardamom, agro-climatic characteristics of the production region, the profile of production communities, quality of your product, your post-harvest techniques, or a combination of these.

 • Get inspired by examples like FEDECOVERA in Guatemala (described above).
-Another interesting example is the Sri Lanka-based Small Organic Farmers’ Association (SOFA), which practices a mixed cropping system with cash crops, shade trees, repellent crops, and medicinal herbs to maintain the local biodiversity and support local farmers.
+Or the Sri Lanka-based Small Organic Farmers’ Association (SOFA).
+They practice a mixed cropping system with cash crops, shade trees, repellent crops and medicinal herbs to maintain local biodiversity and support local farmers.

 • Actively promote your company on your website and at trade fairs.
-See, for example, how India’s Suminter India Organics highlights its work to protect the local ecosystem by working closely with farmers to find sustainable ways to grow, harvest and processing organic goods.
-Suminter India clearly describes its sustainability-related certifications, as well as its strict foodsafety standards, supported by BRCGS certification.
+Look at how Suminter India Organics highlights its work to protect the local ecosystem by working closely with farmers to find sustainable ways to grow, harvest and processing organic goods.
+They also clearly describe their sustainability-related certifications on their website, as well as strict food safety standards, supported by BRCGS certification.

 • Country of origin